signalfx/apmworkshop/apm/misc/ecs-fargate/README.md

 The single task spins up two ECS Fargate containers:

 #1 Splk-Agent - sidecar to observe ECS and relay traces to SignalFx
-#2 Trace-Generator - generates traces using Python Requests doing GET requests to https://api.github.com
+#2 Trace-Generator-Fargate - generates traces using Python Requests doing GET requests to https://api.github.com

 ### SETUP
 The agent is a standard deployment of a Fargate container as documented here: [Splunk Infra Fargate Deployment](https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate)